How to Associate Takeoff Items with Estimates: A Comprehensive Guide

 Learn More

-PDF drawing set, PDF page, sheet and drawing number in the quantity takeoff, and QTO reference in the estimate.
+PDF drawing set, PDF page, sheet number, and drawing number in the quantity takeoff, and QTO reference in the estimate.
 These columns are not typically required when you build an estimate.
 These columns have been included in this course for your reference only.

 You will also notice that I've included some elements that are not explicitly shown on the plans.
 You can see that the QTO for item 93 cannot be referenced directly on the plans.
-You cannot always rely fully on the construction document set for your estimate.
+You cannot always fully rely on the construction document set for your estimate.

 You must also have an understanding of the construction process and the additional cost elements required.